 Ever since I was a kid, I have always loved being active.
 I was active at a very young age, starting with American Kenpo at the age of 5.
 I continued to train in various mixed martial arts for 11 years after and participated in multiple other sports such as baseball, football, and wrestling throughout my youth.

 After my parents’ divorce at the age of 14, I started rebelling, fighting, getting involved with the wrong people looking for a sense of belonging, and inflicting pain upon others because I was hurting so badly on the inside due to my past traumas.
 I started hanging around the wrong people, desperately seeking a sense of belonging.
 It wasn’t long after that around the age of 16 when I found myself hitting rock bottom for the first time in my life, addicted to heroin.
 I finally made the move to become sober and to live my best life.
 In August 2010, I enlisted in the military and served honorably for five and a half years, until I was medically discharged for bilateral exertional compartment syndrome in both of my legs.

 After 3 years of putting myself through the intense training, diet, and dehydration protocols, 6 back-to-back shows, and working my weight up to 253 pounds, I finally considered stepping away from bodybuilding because I remember my daughter coming to visit and I couldn’t even sit on the ground to play with her.
 After seeing her defeated face, I knew something had to change.
-That very next day, on March 21, 2017, I leaned on a counter at work and in a split-second, it snapped – tearing 4 tendons and severing my radial artery and median nerve.
+That very next day, on March 21, 2017, I leaned on a counter and in a split-second, it snapped – tearing 4 tendons and severing my radial artery and median nerve.
 When I got to the hospital and after running blood test, they had revealed to me that I had severe liver toxicity and an acute kidney injury because of the lifestyle and choices I had made to pursue bodybuilding.